Today, it's in fashion to study Buddhism at university. There's nothing wrong with intellectualizing, however it's not the path the

 A famous Thai monk went to the US and Europe to teach meditation, in the late 1970s.
 Somewhere along the way a professor had a really highbrow question for him about Buddhist cosmology.
 The monk never answered her question but said something like, "When we keep chickens we collect the eggs, not the droppings."

-Imagine you're walking along a beach early in the morning.
-The waves brush against the sand and there's a light breeze blowing from the sea.
+Imagine you are walking along a beach early in the morning.
+The waves brush against the sand and there is a light breeze blowing from the sea.
 As you pace down the beach, you pay attention to your-every-step.
 Concentrating intensely only causes physical and mental tension, relaxed attention is all it takes.

 Mindfulness is a natural state of being and once it's become a habit, you can be mindful all day long without investing much effort.